If

 They are the end result of a student's journey through a class.

-are the measure by which parents and the community outside our
+the measure by which parents and the community outside our walls

 I

-is not just a small flaw in our educational system, it is a
+not just a small flaw in our educational system, it is a gaping

-gaping wound, oozing forth most of the pus which shocks and
+wound, oozing forth most of the pus which shocks and disappoints

-disappoints the public as they view their public schools.
-The
+the public as they view their public schools.
+The community and

-community and political arenas assume that school grades are
+political arenas assume that school grades are valid and reliable

 Validity